Syltis/FridgeIn/fridgein_api/README.md

 # fridgein_api

-A Spring Boot API using a H2 in-memory database to transfer data to the FridgeIn-websites frontend.
+A Spring Boot API using a Google Cloud-hosted MySQL database to supply data to the FridgeIn-website.